-Admission of an acutely ill patient can be a chaotic and fast-paced event with multiple disciplines involved in many activities.
-It is at this time, however, that healthcare providers must be particularly cognizant of accurate assessments and data gathering to ensure the patient is cared for safely with appropriate interventions.
+Admission of an acutely ill patient can be a chaotic event with multiple disciplines involved in many activities.
+It is at this time, however, that health-care providers must be particularly cognizant of accurate assessments and data gathering to ensure the patient is cared for safely with appropriate interventions.
 Obtaining inaccurate information on admission can lead to ongoing errors that may not be easily rectified or discovered and lead to poor patient outcomes.